robcarver17/pysystemtrade/docs/backtesting.md

 Also think about whether you're going to cache any complex objects that `pickle` might have trouble with, like class instances.
 You need to flag these up as problematic.

-Caching is implemented (as of version 0.14.0 of this project) by python decorators attached to methods in the stage objects.
+Caching is implemented (as of version 0.14.0 of this project) by Python decorators attached to methods in the stage objects.
 There are four decorators used by the code:

 - `@input` - no caching done, input method see [stage wiring](#stage-wiring)
 - `@dont_cache` - no caching done, used for very trivial calculations that aren't worth caching